yangedruce/makando/README.md

 # System
 - Authentication for all users.
-- Role-based access control for Customer, Manager, and Admin.
+- Role-based access control for Customer, Restaurant Manager, and Admin.
 - Storage linking for media (images, etc.).
 - Vite for asset bundling (development and production).